Big Stitch Yarn—the Myths, the Realities, and Realistic Expectations

 Let’s start by talking about luxury textiles: silk, angora, fur, high-end wool, etc.

-Here’s an excerpt from our care instructions sheet:
+Here’s an excerpt from our care instructions sheet, provided with all orders:

 “Think of an item made with unspun merino wool roving the same way as you would your fave cashmere sweater or a high-end designer suit.
 Special care is required, but never fear—it’s not very hard at all!
 For smaller throw-size blankets, you can use your washing machine.
 Use gentle detergent, wash alone in cold water on a gentle cycle, and hang to dry.
 Heat is not your friend when it comes to any natural fiber.
 For larger blankets that are too heavy for your washer, you will need to find a dry cleaner experienced in cleaning without extreme heat; if they clean high-end suits and wool sweaters often, they will likely know what to do.
 Pilling and felting over time is a natural occurrence—part of the aging process and definitely not a defect.
 Enjoy the beauty of your blanket as it morphs over time into a cherished and loved fixture in your home!”